 How to reach Chitkul from Kalpa

-- Chitkul to Sangla Distance: 25 Kilometers; about one hour of journey
+- Chitkul to Sangla Distance: 25 Kilometers; about one hour of a journey

 - Chitkul to Reckong Peo Distance: 60 Kilometers; about 3 hours of journey

 - Chitkul to Kalpa Distance: 65 Kilometers; 3 hours of total travel time

 The road for the entire 65 kilometers of the journey is a smooth run.
 There are a few bad stretches in between but those are very short ones.
 For the most part, you will be traveling on a well-laid tarmac.

 Chitkul to Reckong Peo Bus

 There is one early morning bus from Chitkul for Reckong Peo.
 It leaves from Chitkul at around 8 AM.